MagnusAH/clonecraft/readme.md

 > 3D hashmap, no hash function
 > - bucket list is a "3D" array (1D but mapped to 3D, would probably be best to be truely 3D if the hashmap were to be resizable)
 > - coordinates in 3D space are modulated by the hashmap size in the corresponding axis to find the coordinates in the hashmap
-> - could be extended to float coordinates by treating the float as an int
+> - could be extended to float coordinates by treating the floats as ints

 ## Matrix4f